Your first ECS meeting: how to arrive and thrive

-- Practice and prepare: Know your slides thoroughly.
-They should serve as a guide, not a script.
+- Practice and prepare.
+Know your slides thoroughly.
+They are a guide, not a script.
 Rehearse in private and in front of a friend.
 The more you practice, the more confident you will feel.

 - Visuals like graphs and pictures should be clean and simple.

-- Do not spend too much time on background information.
+- Don’t spend too much time on background information.
 Attendees are there to hear about your new research.

-- Arrive early: Give yourself plenty of time to get to the session room and get acclimated with the space.
+- Arrive early.
+Give yourself plenty of time to get to the session room and acclimate to the space.

-- Bring a backup: In case something goes awry, bring an extra USB, and email yourself the presentation.
+- Bring a backup.
+In case something goes wrong, bring an extra USB, and email yourself the presentation.

-Conference connections can turn into excellent contacts when you begin your next job search.
-The meeting includes several built-in networking opportunities*, including:
+Conference connections can turn into excellent contacts when you are searching for a job.
+The meeting includes built-in networking opportunities* including:

 Opening reception: Sunday at 1900h.
-You have the opportunity to meet representatives from all of the divisions here.
+Here you can meet representatives from all the ECS divisions.